mxliu/ACTION-Software-for-Functional-MRI-Analysis/README.md

 # Citation
-If you use this toolbox or benchmark in your research, please cite this project:
+If you use this toolbox in your research, please cite this project:

 ```
 @misc{action,